-PIs and all laboratory personnel active in research within laboratories under their charge must agree to comply with the provisions of the U-M Biosafety Manual and to complete the lab specific biosafety training to address hazard conditions which are specific to the laboratory spaces under their charge.
+PIs and all laboratory personnel active in research within laboratories under their charge must agree to comply with the provisions of the U-M Biosafety Manual and to complete both EHS online biosafety training and lab specific biosafety training to address hazard conditions which are specific to the laboratory spaces under their charge.
 The contents of this manual must be reviewed with laboratory personnel, and they must be given the opportunity to ask questions or voice concerns regarding their job description and work environment.